Thrifty Frugal Mom

 Unfortunately, it apparently isn’t fun enough to make him want to offer to do this job without being asked! 🙂

-3. Wipe the table
+3. Wipe the Table

 Our 7 yr. old has been helping to clear the table for several years now.
 But we waited until he was 6 to have him start wiping down the table, simply because we wanted to wait until he was capable of wiping the table well without just putting the crumbs from the table all over the floor.

-It was important to us that he learn to wipe it in such a way that at least most of the crumbs were contained the rag that he was using to wipe up the table.
+It was important to us that he learn to wipe it in such a way that at least most of the crumbs were contained in the rag that he was using to wipe up the table.

 He definitely doesn’t do it without a few crumbs hitting the floor, but overall, he’s able to do a decent job.